 Homeless households contain some of the most vulnerable and needy members of our communities.
 People who are statutorily homeless are owed a greater legal duty than those who do not qualify for this status but in certain circumstances some of our most vulnerable people belong to the latter group.

 To be accepted as statutorily homeless, a household must meet five qualifying criteria and one of these is that they must be in priority need, for example having dependent children, or another vulnerable person within the household (this could relate to physical or mental health or infirmity).
-In 2016/17 there were 28 applications for "statutory" homeless status that were not deemed to be in priority need in Gateshead [Chart - Statutory homelessness applications not in priority need].
-This equates to a rate of 0.3 per 1,000 households, which is now significantly better than the England rate of 0.8.
-The Gateshead rate has reduced consistently year on year in recent times, having previously been significantly worse than England.
+In 2017/18 there were 88 applications for "statutory" homeless status that were not deemed to be in priority need in Gateshead [Chart - Statutory homelessness applications not in priority need].
+This equates to a rate of 0.8 per 1,000 households, which is the same as the England rate of 0.8.
+The Gateshead rate had reduced consistently year on year in recent times until this year, having previously been significantly worse than England.
 This reduction is unusual compared to the majority of other local authority areas in the North East as well as Gateshead's comparative 'nearest neighbours' (as defined by CIPFA).

 Households who are "non-statutory" homeless do not meet all five of the qualifying criteria for statutory status, which includes being homeless within 28 days, having a local connection to the area, being in priority need, and not being intentionally homeless.
 Many households meet some of the criteria but not all; this means that vulnerable households in priority need may not qualify for the full legal duty to be rehoused.
 The number of people in this group who are having difficulties and are seeking assistance from the local authority is increasing.
 For example, in 2010/11 there were around 1,700 non-statutory homeless households requesting assistance.
 In 2012/13 the number had increased to over 3,000.